 The crew of an independent film need to be fluid in their roles and help each other out.
 But once the shooting starts, everyone needs to be in their positions and focused on the current scene.

-The most visible roles are the director, cinematographer and production sound mixer.
-They are accompanied by the assistant director (1st AD), at least one camera assistant and a microphone boom operator.
+The most visible roles are the director, cinematographer and sound recordist.
+They are accompanied by the assistant director, at least one camera assistant and a microphone boom operator.
 Traditionally the 1st AD has the loudest voice on-set.
 They keep the production running to schedule and call for quiet when shooting’s about to start.
 If your phone goes off, prepare to feel their wrath!
 If the shoot has a large cast, you’ll need more assistants to manage them.

-The cinematographer might be accompanied by a DIT (Digital Imaging Technician).
+The cinematographer might be accompanied by a DIT.
 The DIT monitors the brightness and contrast of the picture.
 There’re responsible for on-set displays and backing up video files.
 They might create custom LUTs for preview purposes.
 Also there for moral support when you plug everything up and… NOTHING.
 FREAKIN’.
 WORKS.

 The heavy lifters of the crew are the lighting and grip team.
 Depending on the scale of production, the lighting crew might be led by a qualified electrician.
 Director of photography Jay Halben puts it like this, ‘The electricians make the light, the grips make the shadow.’
 So the lighting team are responsible for lighting and power, while the grip team rig diffusion and flags.
 The grips are also responsible for camera support such as cranes, cable cams, track and dolly.